Bookstore

 Back issues of the Humboldt Historian are available in the bookstore or by phone order.
 Due to the wide variation in shipping and handling costs, issues cannot be purchased online.
 Please call (707) 445-4342 during open hours to place your order.
 Bulk discounts are available!

-We do have a selection of used books which are not included on the website.
-If you’re looking for a particular book, please give us a call.
+We have added a selection of used books to the website.
+If you are looking for a particular book and don’t see it, please give us a call at 707-445-4342.
 We’ll be happy to check the shelves for you!
-We mail books out on the Friday following your order.

 Yurok Narratives